How to Change Your WordPress Admin Password (3 Methods Explained)

 - Someone else may have figured out what your password is.

-If you end up in one of these situations, it’s pretty easy to just tell WordPress to reset your admin password.
+If you end up in one of these situations, it’s pretty easy to just tell to reset WordPress admin password.
 In fact, these days most platforms make it so that changing your password is a quick and painless process.
 After all, it’s also in their best interests for you to keep your account secure since otherwise, you might not want to continue using that site.

 How to Reset a Lost WordPress Password (3 Methods)

 In the following sections, we’re going to cover three methods to reset a WordPress lost password.
 The first one requires you to have access to the email that’s associated with your WordPress account.
-Alternately, the second method will work as long as you’re already logged into your dashboard, even if you don’t have access to your email.
+Alternatively, the second method will work as long as you’re already logged into your dashboard, even if you don’t have access to your email.

 Finally, we’ll teach you how to reset your WordPress password in the database, which works if you can’t access your email or your dashboard.
 Without further ado, let’s jump right in!